 However, it’s not enough to simply write up some snazzy emails and send them out to your mailing list.
 There are a number of considerations to be made, particularly in regard to email deliverability.

 Only by truly understanding the ins and outs of email deliverability can you maximize the potential ROI of your email campaign.

 Read on to learn some simple, actionable email deliverability tips that will have your email campaign reaching more people than you ever thought possible.

 In order to get a strong return on investment with your email campaign, you need to make sure your emails get to the largest possible portion of your mailing list.
 To make sure that’s possible, you need to ensure that your email reputation is in good shape.

 A good email reputation means that email providers are likely to consider your emails as relevant and wanted by the people on your email list, based on those users’ past behavior.

 A poor sender reputation is likely to see your emails filtered.
 Here are some tricks that have been put to good use.

 While using providers like Yahoo and Gmail may be more familiar, receiving email servers consider free webmail “From” addresses to be more suspicious than those from custom domains, increasing the chance emails from those addresses will be rejected.
 Consider sending emails through a professional domain and through an ESP (e.g. Campaign Monitor ?).

 What’s more, a business domain simply looks more professional than a free webmail address.
-In order to establish brand recognition, you might go even further and create multiple emails with the same domain, such as [email protected] or [email protected]
+In order to establish brand recognition, you might go even further and create multiple emails with the same domain, such as news@yourcompany or sales@yourcompany.